Our Mission

 Judith Basin County Profile

 Judith Basin County is located in central Montana in a fertile basin between the Highwood, Big Snowy, and Little Belt mountains.
-The county population is 2,044 people.
-The principal communities are Stanford (county seat located about 65 miles east of Great Falls), Hobson and Geyser.
+The county population is 2,093 people.
+The principal communities are Stanford (county seat located about 60 miles east of Great Falls), Hobson and Geyser.
 Numerous other small communities make up the county.
 Judith Basin County’s economy is based on agriculture.
 The major components of this industry include livestock, small grains and forage production.
 The county ranks 10th in Montana for beef cattle numbers, 10th in winter wheat production, 15th in barley production, 23rd for spring wheat production, 4th for alfalfa hay production, and 21st for other hay production.
 Timber and mining enterprises take place on a small scale.
 The MSU Central Ag Research Center is located in the county.
-The Judith Basin 4-H programs consist of 92 youth members and 29 volunteer leaders in three organized clubs.
+The Judith Basin 4-H programs consist of 105 youth members and 29 volunteer leaders in three organized clubs.
 The county offers a variety of recreational opportunities, which include hiking, hunting, fishing, camping, snowmobiling and skiing.
 A major ski area is about 45 minutes from Stanford.
 The Judith Basin was the home of the legendary western artist Charlie Russell.
 Many of his paintings were scenes captured by the artist between Lewistown and Great Falls.
+The Judith Basin County courthouse is located at 91 3rd St. No, Stanford, MT 59479.

 Judith Basin County History